Parkinson’s Disease is a neurodegenerative disease that affects the neurons in an area of the brain that produce dopamine called the Substantia Nigra.

-Chronic Traumatic Encephalopathy, history of concussion and other head injuries are a large contributor to brain inflammation as they also activate the glial cells as indicated above.
+Chronic Traumatic Encephalopathy, history of concussion, and other head injuries are large contributors to brain inflammation as they also activate the glial cells as indicated above.

 “Like Alzheimer’s dementia, CTE is characterized by tangles of an abnormal form of the protein tau in the brain.
 Unlike Alzheimer’s dementia, these tangles typically appear around small blood vessels, and beta-amyloid plaques are only present in certain circumstances.” — Alz.org (Read more)

 Our approach to working with Mild Cognitive Impairment and Alzheimer’s/Dementia patients targets the underlying pathophysiology and risk factors noted above.
 We run labs to establish genetic risk factors, assess blood sugar stability, evaluate inflammation levels, history of TBI or concussion, and continue diving deeper to look into gut health, stress management, and nutrition/supplementation to help alleviate the burden of these underlying risk factors.

 Call today to see if Arizona Chiropractic Neurology and Brain Center can help you.